yonglehou/echo-net/README.md

 All messages echoed to the `console` have a very ephemeral life span: 1 hour.

 ## goals
+- Create a cloud based printf-based console to help with debugging distributed systems.
+- Make sharing information easy.
 - Give developers the ability to inform their managers explicitly about their producitivty, and get in their way as little as possible.
-Not at all, if possible.
+If possible, not at all.

 ## examples
 ## emitting information